AnimeoTV/PepoNerd/README.md

-# Spellscord - Your Discord spell checking assistant
+# Pepo Nerd - Your Discord spell checking assistant

-Spellscord is a Discord bot powered by Groq's powerful LLM, designed to pop out of nowhere and provide relevant correction to messages containing spelling mistakes.
+Pepo Nerd is a Discord bot powered by Groq's powerful LLM, designed to pop out of nowhere and provide relevant correction to messages containing spelling mistakes.

 ## Features

 * **Customizable System Prompt:** Localize in your langage and tweak the system prompt to fit your needs.
-* **Event-Driven Architecture:** Spellscord utilizes Discord.js events to efficiently handle interactions, commands, and incoming messages.
+* **Event-Driven Architecture:** Pepo Nerd utilizes Discord.js events to efficiently handle interactions, commands, and incoming messages.
 * **Configuration Options:**  Basic configuration settings are available in `config.json`: you can easily configure on which channels, channel categories, user roles, the bot will be active.
 You also can configure which LLMs are used and specify a custom localization.

 ## Prerequisites